hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

   * **(optional)** productName (string): product/brand that this NFT is associated with (letters, numbers, whitespace only, max length of 50)
   * **(optional)** url (string): url of the project (max length of 255)
   * **(optional)** maxSupply (string): maximum supply for the token (between 1 and 9,007,199,254,740,991).
 If maxSupply is not specified, then the supply will be unlimited.
-  * **(optional)** authorizedIssuingAccounts (array of string): a list of Steem accounts which are authorized to issue new tokens on behalf of the NFT owner.
+  * **(optional)** authorizedIssuingAccounts (array of string): a list of Hive accounts which are authorized to issue new tokens on behalf of the NFT owner.
 If no list is provided, then the NFT owner (the account that calls create) will be the only such authorized account by default.
   * **(optional)** authorizedIssuingContracts (array of string): a list of smart contracts which are authorized to issue new tokens on behalf of the NFT owner.
 If no list is provided, then no smart contracts will be authorized as such.

 * examples: